daniel-lawson/LaneLinesProject/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 6 steps.
-First, I converted the images to grayscale, then I applied a Gaussian smoothing transformation, then I applied a Canny transformation to identify the edges, then I masked the images, and then finally defined and drew the Hough lines.
+First, I converted the images to grayscale, then I applied a Gaussian smoothing transformation, then I applied a Canny transformation to identify the edges, then I masked the images, and then finally, I defined and drew the Hough lines.

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by finding the slope and center point of every Hough line.
 Slopes with values too high or too low were ignored, and the lines with a positive slope were concluded to be the right line, while lines with a negative slope were concluded to be the left line.